Bolivian Ram Cichlid Care Guide for Beginners

 • Blanched zucchini or spinach

 Feed twice daily in small portions.
-They are slower eaters, so fast fish can outcompete them.
+They eat slowly, so fast fish often outcompete them.
+Target feeding near the substrate helps ensure they get enough food.

 Compatible Tank Mates